-Core principles - BIOLOGY UNIT 1 - What you should know!Watch
+Core principles - BIOLOGY UNIT 1 - What you should know!Watch this thread

 Lifestyle, correlation and causal relationships, can you:

 2) list the lifestyle factors that increase the risk of getting cancer and coronary heart disease?

 3) list the lifestyle changes that can reduce the risk of getting cancer and coronary heart disease?

 4) state what is correlation and how is it different from a causal relationship

 Enzymes and the digestive system, can you:

 1) show how two amino acids join to form a dipeptide?

 2) state the difference between hydrolysis and condensation?